augustepoiroux/PointNav-VO/README.md

 ### Dataset Generation for VO training

 We need to generate dataset for training visual odometry model.
 Please make sure your disk space is enough for the generated data.
 With 1 million data entries, it takes about **460 GB**.
+The code below generates 1000 data entries.

 ```bash
 cd ${POINTNAV_VO_ROOT}